Beef Stroganoff 3 Ways!!

 WHAT CUTS OF MEAT SHOULD YOU USE

 This answer depends on the cooking method that you have chosen.
 If you have opted for a slow cooker beef stroganoff then you can save a bit of money and use a cheaper, tougher cut of meat as it should become tender over the long cooking time.
+When i make slow cooked beef stroganoff i tend to cut my beef into chunks rather than the classic slim strips.
+I find that it cooks better this way and the meat should just fall apart.

 If you choose a quicker cooking method, such as my recipe for beef stroganoff in 30 minutes or the thermomix recipe then you will need to chose a meat that is already more tender.
 Good choices are the tenderloin and the sirloin.